 One of the main features of this course is its international focus.
-Our lecturers come from across the world and have expertise in international issues, global development and comparative sociology.
+Our lecturers come from across the world and have expertise in international issues, global development and comparative sociology (staff are subject to change).

-Our Study Trip module provides further opportunities for international experiences and has previously facilitated visits to Krakow, Berlin, Istanbul, Poland, Sarajevo and Gothenburg where students have visited a number of significant social, cultural and political spaces such as Auschwitz and the military airport of Boccadifalco.
+Our Study Trip module provides further opportunities for international experiences* and has previously facilitated visits to Berlin, Istanbul, Poland, Sarajevo Sicily and Gothenburg where past students have visited a number of significant social, cultural and political spaces such as the Reichstag Building in Berlin and the military airport of Boccadifalco.